 The corridor in the Manzanita Rooms building houses a collection of toys and books for children of all ages, and we also have a limited supply of artwork materials available.
 Children are welcome to play in the outdoor playground (swings, climbing net etc) by the staff house, but adult supervision is required.
 The asphalt area away from the shrine-room is ideal for riding trikes/bikes provided an adult stays close by, since cars continue to drive in and out occasionally.

-There is currently no separate living-room or lounge at PPI for retreatants outside of puja hours or for older kids during the day.
-Please instead make yourself comfortable in the sofa corner in the dining-hall, the sofa area by the Manzanita Roms, or any of the garden areas or terrace by Tara House.
-Note that the staff house is for residents only and retreatants should only go there for registration or emergency purposes.
+There is no separate living-room or lounge at PPI for retreatants outside of puja hours or for older kids during the day.
+Please instead make yourself comfortable in the sofa corner in the dining-hall, the sofa area by the Manzanita Rooms, or any of the garden areas or terrace by Tara House.
+Note that the staff house is for residents only and retreatants should only go there for emergency purposes.

 PPI is located in an area of high fire risk, whatever the current weather conditions, and we ask for everyone’s assistance in keeping the land safe.
 Fires, candles, and incense are never permitted.
 Campfire in the central area only by prior arrangement with the staff.
 Smoking is strictly forbidden at all times.